smatechnologies/ibm-i-agent-docs/docs/restricted-mode/multi-step-scripting.md

 #### ON_ERROR Special Label

-A reserved name of \"ON_ERROR\" may be put into the LABEL field of a step master record.
+A reserved name of "ON_ERROR" may be put into the LABEL field of a step master record.
 When the script driver encounters this LABEL value, it stores the command, any qualifying rules, and the Fail-option flag for this command into a program register.
 As indicated above, whenever a